mohammedzee1000/ci-firewall/README.md

 - *Jenkins Job/Project*: The name of the jenkins job or project (This should already be exposed as `JOB_NAME` in jenkins build)
 - *Jenkins Build Number*: The number of the jenkins build(this should already be exposed as `BUILD_NUMBER` in jenkins build).

-- *AMQP URI*: The full URL of amqp server, including username/password and virtual servers if any
+- *AMQP URI*: The full URL of amqp server, including username/password and virtual servers, if any. looks for `AMQP_URI` env if set or can be passed as argument
 - *Jenkins Robot User Name*: The name of the robot account to log into jenkins with.
 The user MUST be able to cancel builds for the given project.
+Looks for `JENKINS_ROBOT_USER` if set or can be passed as argument
 - *Jenkins Robot User Password*: The password of above user.
+Looks for `JENKINS_ROBOT_PASSWORD` env, or can be passed as argument
+- *MultiNode*: If set to true, must have a test node db (see multinode testing below)